utkarshojha/image-denoising/README.md

 # Introduction
 This project tackles the problem of denoising high resolution multispectral images using deep learning approach.
-I've used stacked autoencoders as the deep learning model to automatically learn the function that maps noisy image to its denoised version.
-I've worked on code provided by the deep learning tutorial by MILA Lab using theano.
+Present state-of-the-art methods like BM3D, KSVD and Non-local means do produce high quality denoised results.
+But when the size of image becomes very high, for ex.
+4000 x 80000 pixels, those high quality results come at a cost of high computational time.
+This time consuming factor serves as a motivation to come up with a model that can provide comparable results, if not better, in much less time.
+So, I've used a deep learning approach that automatically tries to learn the function that maps a noisy image to its denoised version.
+I've used thenao as the deep learning framework, and have worked on the publicly available codes provided by the MILA Lab.

-# Architecture of the model
-For the first three spectral bands (blue, green and red), the architecture of the model comes out to be same with layers configuration given as [676,2620,2620,2620,2620,676].
-For the last band (near infrared), the architecture is [676,2480,2480,2480,2480,676].
-The input layer takes a noisy patch size of 26 x 26, and outputs a denoised patch of size 26 x 26.
-The activation function used for every neuron of every layer is sigmoid function (one can play with different kinds of activation function like tanh, Relu etc.).